Unsubscribe

 Unsurprisingly, the European Fantastic Five and U.S. Magnificent Seven have beaten the market as they are leaders within their respective industries, generate excellent returns on capital, and have delivered superior revenue growth.
 They have earned their stellar reputations.
 But when compared head-to-head, the European Fantastic Five have delivered better results to investors—with less risk.

-We evaluated the performance of both portfolios from December 2021 through the end of the first quarter of 2024.
-This period of two-and-a-quarter years includes an aggressive interest rate hiking cycle from both the U.S. Federal Reserve and the European Central Bank beginning in 2022, as well as a rebound in equity markets in 2023 and early 2024.
+We evaluated the performance of both portfolios from December 2021 through the end of the third quarter of 2024.
+This period of almost three years includes an aggressive interest rate hiking cycle from both the U.S. Federal Reserve and the European Central Bank beginning in 2022, as well as a rebound in equity markets in 2023 and 2024.

 Fantastic 5 Performance Has Been More Consistent versus the Magnificent 7

 How did these leaders compare to their benchmarks?
-The Fantastic Five beat the MSCI Europe Index by 17%.
-The Magnificent Seven also beat its benchmark, the MSCI United States Index, but only by 8%.
-So while both portfolios outperformed their respective indexes, the Fantastic Five delivered much stronger alpha versus the local index.
+Over the full period, the Fantastic Five beat the MSCI Europe Index by 11%.
+The Magnificent Seven also beat its benchmark, the MSCI United States Index, by 23%.
+So while both portfolios outperformed their respective indexes, the Magnificent 7 delivered better overall performance, but with more volatility.

-Fantastic 5 Has Outperformed Its Benchmark by a Wider Margin than the Magnificent 7
+Fantastic 5 Has Generally Outperformed Its Benchmark by a Wider Margin than the Magnificent 7

-Having said that, failing to own the Mag 7 was more costly to U.S. investors than failing to own the Fantastic Five for international investors.
+Additionally, failing to own the Mag 7 was more costly to U.S. investors than failing to own the Fantastic Five for international investors.
 Why?
 Because the Mag 7 stocks made up a greater share of the starting index weight.
 As of December 31, 2021, the seven U.S. stocks represented 25% of the total U.S. index versus the five European stocks, which only comprised 10% of their index.
-So even though the Mag 7’s performance was lower than that of the five European stocks, its contribution effect was more considerable because returns were delivered on a larger starting market weight.
+So the Mag 7’s performance contribution effect was more considerable because returns were delivered on a larger starting market weight.

 This mega-cap weighting is one reason why the Mag 7 rose to prominence in the first place when their AI-fueled rally caused investors who did not own them to lick their wounds.
 Similarly, suppose the Fantastic Five continue to outperform the European markets.
 In that case, they will grow to be a more significant part of the index, creating a greater headwind for investors who do not own them.